-We have asked Defra to keep the industry/government working group informed on any updates and the roll out of the scheme.
+We will continue our close dialogue with government officials as the scheme is rolled out and have asked Defra to keep the industry/government working group informed on any updates and the roll out of the scheme.
 NFU members who sit on the working group represent all scales and sizes of seasonal poultry businesses and they will continue raising the key issues that are affecting our members in relation to the launch of the seasonal worker visas for the poultry sector.

 An operator is an organisation that has a licence to sponsor migrants for temporary work in the UK through this visa route.